Have you ever wondered, “What breed is my dog?”

 Like most dog owners, Koda’s parents first used visual and behavioral cues to guess his breed background.
 They predicted he was a mix of:

-Next Koda’s parents took the “What’s my dog?” quiz, which returned the following breed results:
+Next Koda’s parents took a dog breed quiz, which returned the following breed results:

 As you can see, things are already getting a bit inconsistent!
 But wait—it gets better.
 The “Dog Scanner” app predicted Koda was a mix of: